Matthew 25 vision challenges a Denver church’s perceptions

 The Presbytery of Denver embraced the Matthew 25 vision in July 2020 and has been a strong encourager for churches to connect and labor together in the work of Matthew 25.

-When they began meeting in person again this summer, they hosted a mission fair and invited local organizations, addressing legislative support, detention centers, legal defense and the like.
+When they began meeting in person again last summer, they hosted a mission fair and invited local organizations, addressing legislative support, detention centers, legal defense and the like.

 As a predominantly white church, many question the difference they could make.
 The Diversity Task Force explored ways to collaborate around World Communion Sunday.
 The task force sponsored a video series of diverse speakers addressing elementary education, affordable housing and food equity.
 Racism and poverty intersect in these issues; understanding how was part of the unlearning.